Published 9 October 2019. Latest update made on 10 October 2020

 Pg.
 49 – All tourists and staff who are likely to approach habituated apes to within 10 metres should wear a surgical quality N95 respirator mask for the duration of their one-hour visit.
 Respirators that filter out higher percentages of aerosolised particles are also acceptable (i.e., N99 or N100).

 Since our investigations began at the SORC nearly ten years ago until early 2020, we have never observed tourists visiting the centre being obliged to wear a face mask, and we have only rarely seen staff in charge of tourists wearing one.
 The COVID-19 outbreak forced the suspension of tourism at the Sepilok area in March 2019.
 The SORC reopened for tourism in June 2020.
-Although tourists have been required to wear a face mask since reopening, recent images show lax enforcement of this requirement.
+Although tourists have been required to wear a face mask since reopening, images show lax enforcement of this requirement.
+The centre suspended tourism for the second time in September 2020 following the increase in COVID-19 cases in Sabah.

-The use of respirator or face masks should be made mandatory, and they should be worn properly at all times because:
+The use of respirator or face masks should be made mandatory including post-COVID-19 period, and they should be worn properly at all times, because:

 b) Research has shown that tourists who are ill do visit the SORC, and this has included people showing symptoms of respiratory illness.
 This increases the risk of pathogen transmission to orangutans and staff.